 \paragraph{Timestep Ablation} We explore various timestep distributions to empirically identify which regions should be prioritized during SFO fine-tuning for improved subject fidelity.
 To this end, we replace the uniform distribution used in the theoretical formulation with a logit-normal distribution, varying its mean ($\mu$) and standard deviation ($\sigma$), as shown in Tab.~\ref{tab:appendix_timestep_ablation} and Fig.~\ref{fig:appendix_timestep_dist}.
+While SFO with uniform timestep sampling already demonstrate superior performance compared to the SFT-base due to the introduction of negative data, we observe even better results when we focus fine-tuning on the middle timestep region using a logit-normal distribution with $\mu=0$ and $\sigma=1$.
 When the mean of the logit-normal distribution is increased (e.g., $\mu = 2$), fine-tuning is biased toward highly noised regions, where the noised positive image $x_{t}^{+}$ and the noised negative image $x_{t}^{-}$ become visually similar, making it difficult to distinguish subject fidelity.
 This hinders pairwise comparison learning, leading to inferior results.
-In contrast, using a logit-normal distribution with $\mu = 0$ or an reduced mean of $\mu = -2$ shifts the focus to timesteps where differences in subject fidelity become more pronounced, thereby maximizing the effectiveness of comparison-based learning.
+Using a logit-normal distribution with reduced mean of $\mu = -2$ shifts the sampling toward cleaner regions, which slightly weakens the training signal and yields lower performance than the centered case.
+Nevertheless, it still surpasses $\mu=2$ and the uniform distribution, indicating that emphasizing earlier timesteps is generally more beneficial than focusing on highly noised or evenly distributed ones.
 Narrowing the fine-tuning region by reducing the standard deviation to $\sigma=0.5$ leads to performance improvements by intensively training around the middle timesteps, but still shows slightly inferior performance compared to our default logit-normal distribution.

 \paragraph{Beta Ablation} We analyze the impact of the hyperparameter $\beta$ in the comparison-based learning objective of our SFO.
 In the loss formulation, $\beta$ serves to regularize deviation from the reference model: a larger value strongly constrains the adaptation of the optimized model, while a smaller value permits greater deviation.
 We evaluate $\beta \in \{500, 1000, 2000\}$, and the results are presented in Tab.~\ref{tab:appendix_beta_ablation}.
 Although all settings already yield strong performance, we select $\beta = 1000$ as our default setting since it achieves the best overall results.